jhawthorn/led_test_formatter/README.md

 gem 'led_test_formatter'
 ```

-And then execute:
+And then run your tests as:

-    $ bundle
+    $ bundle exec rspec --format LEDTestFormatter::RSpec --format progress

-Or install it yourself as:

-    $ gem install led_test_formatter

 ## Usage